ethan-campbell/ethan-campbell.github.io/index.md

 ## Recent news

-* **June 2019**: My first paper as lead author, titled "Antarctic offshore polynyas linked to Southern Hemisphere climate anomalies," is (almost!) out in *Nature*.
+* **June 2019**: My first paper as lead author, titled "Antarctic offshore polynyas linked to Southern Hemisphere climate anomalies," is almost out in *Nature*.
+Stay tuned!
 See [Research](/research/) for a summary of this study.

 <!--
 	SUBSTITUTE IN THIS LINK: [Antarctic offshore polynyas linked to Southern Hemisphere climate anomalies](https://www.nature.com/articles/s41586-019-1294-0)